moechofe/lowresrmx/ARCHITECTURE.md

 - 📂 `project.flutter`

-    Flutter project for for Android app.
+    Flutter project for the Android app.

 - 📂 `project.ios`